open-mmlab/mmaction2/tools/data/sthv1/preparing_sthv1.md

 First of all, you have to sign in and download annotations to `$MMACTION2/data/sthv1/annotations` on the official [website](https://20bn.com/datasets/something-something/v1).

 ## Step 2.
-Prepare Videos
+Prepare RGB Frames

+Since the [sthv1 website](https://20bn.com/datasets/something-something/v1) doesn't provide the original video data and only extracted RGB frames are available, you have to directly download RGB frames from [sthv1 website](https://20bn.com/datasets/something-something/v1).

-Then, you can download all data parts to `$MMACTION2/data/sthv1/` and use the following command to extract.
+You can download all RGB frame parts on [sthv1 website](https://20bn.com/datasets/something-something/v1) to `$MMACTION2/data/sthv1/` and use the following command to extract.

 ```shell
 cd $MMACTION2/data/sthv1/